alfiannajih/sql-project-portfolio/powerlifting_data/powerlift_query_docs.md

 |---|
 |2887199|

-Next, we will find the total amount of duplicate rows, the idea is to `COUNT(*)` by `GROUP BY` for each column and filter it by `HAVING COUNT(*) > 1`, then substract it by 1, hence we will get the number of how many the unique rows appeared again.
+Next, we will find the total amount of duplicate rows, the idea is to `COUNT(*)` by `GROUP BY` for each column and filter it by `HAVING COUNT(*) > 1`, then subtract it by 1, hence we will get the number of how many the unique rows appeared again.
 After that, we will sum up all these duplicate rows.

 ```sql
 SELECT